millerk22/emc2-labs/EMC2-Labs-Fall/labpandas.rst

 .. note::

-     While each of the ``DataFrame``\s are constructed in different ways, they will all produce the exact same result.
+     While each of the ``DataFrame``\s are constructed in different ways, they all produce the exact same result.
      This means that you can take liberties when chosing how to set up your own ``DataFrame``\s.

 Task 1